Persepolis F.C.–Sepahan S.C. rivalry: 2008 IPL Championship

-Throughout the 2007–2008 Iran Pro League season, Persepolis, under new head coach Afshin Ghotbi, was dominating the league.
-However, their one obstacle was still Sepahan, as they would be the only contender to bother Persepolis.
+Throughout the 2007–2008 Iran Pro League season, Persepolis, under new head coach Afshin Ghotbi, were first in the league.
+The only significant title contender were Sepahan.
 In the middle of the season, Persepolis and Sepahan met at Esfahan's Fouladshahr Stadium.
 Sepahan won that game 2–1, handing Persepolis their first loss of the season.
 However, Sepahan would lose five points (reduced to three on an appeal) due to fan violence.
 But Persepolis also lost six points due to inability to pay former players.
 All things considered, Sepahan had a two-point lead over Persepolis at the top going into the last week of the season.

 As fate would have it, the two teams would meet on the last day of the season in front 100,000 raucous fans in Azadi Stadium.
 Sepahan needed only a point to be crowned champs, while nothing less than a victory would do for the red giants.
 Persepolis got off to a dream start with a goal in the 18th minute from the league's top goalscorer, Mohsen Khalili.
 Khalili would also go on to hit the post and Persepolis was also denied a penalty kick on a controversial non-call by referee Saeed Mozafarri.
 Those misses would prove to be costly as 18-year-old sensation Ehsan Hajisafi would tie the game on a breakaway in the 30th minute.
 At halftime, it remained 1–1, and Sepahan was just 45 minutes away from breaking the reds' hearts once more.

 Throughout the second half, it was all one-way traffic as Ghotbi's men put four strikers upfront against Sepahan's defense, which still stood strong for almost the entire second half and did not allow Persepolis to get the imperative goal they needed.
 After 90 minutes plus five minutes of stoppage time, the score was still the same, and Sepahan was getting ready to celebrate.
 But this time, luck would shift Persepolis' way.
 A Khalili free kick bounced at the feet of Karim Bagheri.
 Bagheri's experience would take over from there, as he sent a high cross to Sepehr Heidari who headed the ball in the back of the net in the 96th minute, giving Persepolis the championship, sending the crowd into a frenzy.
 Heidari's goal earned him a spot in Persepolis lore and proved to be a historic and memorable moment in team history.